asbodolay/asbodolay/README.md

-- 👋 Hi, I’m @asbodolay
+- 👋 Hi, I’m awesome and here to help solve problems.
-- 👀 I’m interested in Java and QA Automation.
+- 👀 I’m interested in Java, Python, Networking, and Cybersecurity.
-- 🌱 I’m currently learning the ways of CTF.
+- 🌱 I’m currently learning Networking and Python.
-- 💞️ I’m looking to collaborate on cool projects.
+- 💞️ I’m looking to build a brand for the world.
 - 📫 How to reach me ...
 Linkedin